micmro/Stylify-Me/README.md

 			.....
 		}
 	```
-4. Start the nodeJs app with *node app.js*
+4. Start the nodeJs app with `node app.js`
 5. Query *http://localhost:5000/query?url=http%3A%2F%2Fgoogle.com* (assuming you run your app on port 5000) and you should be able to see a JSON response
+	I recomend using [Postman](http://www.getpostman.com) for debugging your api

 ### Frontend